Q: I’ve heard that having your bank accounts held in joint and survivorship is a good idea. Is that correct?

 Q: I’m older and I live alone.
 My neighbor and I have a joint and survivor account so she can help me with my bills.
 It’s very convenient for me.

-A: It might be convenient, but it’s also risky.
+A: It might be convenient, but it’s also potentially risky.
 If your neighbor has credit problems, you risk losing your money to your neighbor’s creditors.
 What if your neighbor is sued for divorce?
 Your joint account could be tied up in those proceedings.
+What if you and your neighbor have a disagreement or falling out?
+The neighbor would be allowed to go directly to the bank holding the account, access the account, and draw down the account to nearly nothing or to nothing.

 Q: If it’s risky to set up a joint and survivorship account for convenience purposes, what can I do?

-This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association.
-It was prepared by attorney John R. Wanick, with the Toledo law firm of Anspach, Meeks Ellenberger, LLP.
+This “Law You Can Use” consumer legal information column was provided by the Ohio State Bar Association.
+It was originally prepared by attorney John R. Wanick, and was updated by attorney Garrick O. White, both with the Toledo law firm of Anspach Meeks Ellenberger LLP.